-- Miriam Kantor Award - Awarded to a Year 2 student who has overcome present or past challenges to continue their studies.
-Applications are required and the award is presented annually each fall.
-The award is adjudicated by the Coordinator of Graduate Studies. - The Ontario Association of Speech-Language Pathologists and Audiologists (OSLA) Student Recognition Award - Peer nominations are solicited based on achievements and leadership regarding concern for the future of the profession, volunteer activism, research activities and with a focus on education.
-The recipient is finalized by the Coordinator of Graduate Studies and is notified in the fall of Year 2. - Margaret Stoicheff Spirit Award - o This award is adjudicated by the Alumni Association in consultation with the Year 2 class.
-It is awarded to a Year 2 student who has been the most influential in boosting class spirit. - Harmonize for Speech Graduate Scholarship - o Up to five Year 2 MHSc students are awarded this scholarship for having obtained the highest academic average in Year 1 of the program.
+- The Ontario Association of Speech-Language Pathologists and Audiologists (OSLA) Student Recognition Award - Peer nominations are solicited based on achievements and leadership regarding concern for the future of the profession, volunteer activism, research activities and with a focus on education.
+The recipient is finalized by the Coordinator of Graduate Studies and is notified in the fall of Year 2. - Margaret Stoicheff Spirit Award - This award is adjudicated by the Alumni Association in consultation with the Year 2 class.
+It is awarded to a Year 2 student who has been the most influential in boosting class spirit. - Harmonize for Speech Graduate Scholarship - Up to five Year 2 MHSc students are awarded this scholarship for having obtained the highest academic average in Year 1 of the program.
 No application is required.